-- Couples with possible Zika virus exposure, who are not pregnant and do not plan to become pregnant, who want to minimize their risk for sexual transmission of Zika virus should use a condom or abstain from sex for the same periods for men and women described above.
+- Couples with possible Zika virus exposure, who are not pregnant and do not plan to become pregnant and want to minimize their risk for sexual transmission of Zika virus, should use a condom or abstain from sex for the same periods for men and women described above.

 - Women of reproductive age who have had or anticipate future Zika virus exposure and who do not want to become pregnant should use the most effective contraceptive method that can be used correctly and consistently.

-- Possible exposure to Zika virus is defined as travel to or residence in an area of active Zika virus transmission , or sex (vaginal intercourse, anal intercourse, or fellatio) without a condom with a person who traveled to or resided in an area of active transmission.
+- Possible exposure to Zika virus is defined as travel to or residence in an area of active Zika virus transmission , or sex (vaginal, anal, or oral intercourse) without a condom with a person who traveled to or resided in an area of active transmission.

 - Women and men who reside in areas of active Zika virus transmission should talk with their health care provider about attempting conception.

 - More details are available from the CDC's Updated Interim Guidance for Preconception Counseling and Prevention of Sexual Transmission of Zika Virus for Persons with Possible Zika Virus Exposure — United States, September 2016 .